NixOS/rfcs/rfcs/0141-private-derivations.md

 # Alternatives
 [alternatives]: #alternatives

-An alternative would be to support more complicated ACLs as described in [this](https://github.com/NixOS/nix/issues/8) Nix issue.
+- Supporting more complicated ACLs as described in [this](https://github.com/NixOS/nix/issues/8) Nix issue.
+- Storing private derivations in a separate store path, for example `/nix/private-store` that have its executable bit removed so that the hashes are not visible to non-root users.

 # Unresolved questions
 [unresolved]: #unresolved-questions